BRAIN-TO/xnat_utilities/README.md

 ## FLIRT
 https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT

-1. The functional image, the reference anatomical image, the white matter sementation are required. fieldmap is optional.
+1. The functional image, the reference anatomical image, the white matter sementation are required.
+Fieldmap is optional.
 2. Get nipype using [docker, conda or Pypi](https://nipype.readthedocs.io/en/latest/users/install.html).
 Virtual environment recommended.
 3. run `python run_fsl_flirt.py <in_file> <ref_file> <wm_seg> <fmap_file>` or `python run_fsl_flirt.py <in_file> <ref_file> <wm_seg> nofieldmap` if no fieldmap available.
 4. The result will be in the same directory as the input image.